AdobeDocs/id-service.en/help/mcvid-reference/mcvid-analytics-reference/mcvid-migration-decisions.md

 snippet: y
 ---

-# Experience Cloud ID Service Migration Decision Points{#experience-cloud-id-service-migration-decision-points}
+# Experience Cloud ID Service Migration Decision Points

 Before deploying the Experience Cloud ID service, you should understand how this service affects visitor tracking on multiple domains and potential issues if you are collecting data with different methods or through JavaScript files.